neironus/100DaysOfPython/README.md

     Bites 46 of PyBites - You are a programmer!
-Code Fizz Buzz Bites 54 of PyBites - Nicer formatting of a poem or text Bites 55 of PyBites - Get the latest game releases from Steam's RSS feed
+Code Fizz Buzz Bites 54 of PyBites - Nicer formatting of a poem or text Bites 55 of PyBites - Get the latest game releases from Steam's RSS feed Bites 56 of PyBites - Add a command line interface to our BMI calculator (required=True still listed on optional)

 ## Useful links
 [http://nullege.com](http://nullege.com)